boundary/boundary-meter_cookbook/README.md

 ### The bprobe Cookbook

-This cookbook has two functions, the first is to install the Boundary bprobe daemon on your machine.
-The second is to interface with the Boundary API providing bprobe with certificates, adding the meter to your account and adding the meter to a group.
-The latter is provided by two LWRP's bprobe and bprobe_certificates.
-Examples of their usage can be found in the default recipe.
-This recipe can be used as is to install bprobe and configure it using the Boundary API.
-To get things running adjust the attributes in api.rb to match your Boundary account, upload the cookbooks in this repo and apply bprobe::default to a system.
+This cookbook is used to install and configure (via the Boundary API) the Boundary meter.
+To get things running, set your Boundary account's org id and API key in the attributes/default.rb and add bprobe::default to your host's run_list.

 #### Dependencies

-This cookbook depends on the `apt` and `yum` cookbooks from https://github.com/boundary/boundary_cookbooks The Opscode maintained versions of these cookbooks *should* also work.
+Dependencies and their requisite versions, when necessary, are specified in metadata.rb.

 #### Configuration Options